 A. Aguiar - Assessing Market Stability Under Climate-Induced Production Shocks: Agricultural Trade and Storage as Adaptation Mechanisms

-M. Chepeliev - International Trade – a True Adaptation Mechanism to Risk of Hunger under Climate Change?
+Maksym Chepeliev and Angel Aguiar - International Trade – A True Adaptation Mechanism to Risk of Hunger under Climate Change?

 Session 9 – Development Issues